DeclarativeHub/ReactiveKit/README.md

 [![Build Status](https://travis-ci.org/DeclarativeHub/ReactiveKit.svg?branch=master)](https://travis-ci.org/DeclarativeHub/ReactiveKit)
 [![Twitter](https://img.shields.io/badge/twitter-@srdanrasic-red.svg?style=flat)](https://twitter.com/srdanrasic)

-__ReactiveKit__ is a lightweight Swift framework for reactive and functional reactive programming.
-With just over 2000 lines of code it enables you to get into reactive world today.
+__ReactiveKit__ is a lightweight Swift framework for reactive and functional reactive programming that enables you to get into the reactive world today.

 The framework is compatible with all Apple platforms and Linux.
 If you are developing an iOS or macOS app, make sure to also check out [Bond](https://github.com/DeclarativeHub/Bond) framework that provides UIKit and AppKit bindings, reactive delegates and data sources.

 This document will introduce the framework by going through its implementation.
 By the end you should be equipped with a pretty good understanding of how is the framework implemented and what are the best ways to use it.

+To get started quickly, clone the project and explore available tutorials in the playgrounds of the workspace!

 ## Summary